SmarterApp/RDW_Documentation/deploy/Upgrade.AWS.md

 	ALTER USER rdw-ingest SET SEARCH_PATH TO reporting;
 	ALTER USER rdw-reporting SET SEARCH_PATH TO reporting;
 	```
+* [ ] Create reporting olap schemas.
+There is the schema in Redshift and there is a migrate olap schema in the same
+Aurora instance as the warehouse schema.
+Use RDW_Schema project to create the schema.
+NOTE: this would normally use the
+`master` branch but the `develop` branch had not yet been merged when these instructions were written; please adjust
+to use whichever branch corresponds to the v1.1 release.
+    ```bash
+    cd RDW_Schema
+    # see NOTE above
+    git checkout develop; git pull
+    # create schemas
+    ./gradlew -Pdatabase_url="jdbc:mysql://rdw-opus-warehouse-cluster.[aws-randomization]:3306/" \
+      -Pdatabase_user=root -Pdatabase_password=password migrateMigrate_olap \
+      -Predshift_url=jdbc:redshift://rdw-opus.[aws-randomization]:5439/opus \
+      -Predshift_user=root -Predshift_password=password \
+      migrateMigrate_olap migrateReporting_olap
+    ```
+    * [ ] Grant access to the migrate olap schema to the existing ingest database user.
+        ```bash
+        mysql -h rdw-opus-warehouse-cluster.[aws-randomization] -u root -p
+        mysql> grant all privileges on migrate_olap.* to 'rdw-ingest'@'%';
+        ```
 * [ ] Create Roles / Permissions
 	* All this is for the component `Reporting`
 	* Create new roles and enable at appropriate levels: